 Marie and John are thrilled to participate in Santa Fe Art Institute’s Truth and Reconciliation Residency 2018-2019, and look forward to learning and growing with the community of artists convening at the residency.

-John Aitken is a physical actor, carver, film-maker, photographer, and educator.
+Johnny Aitken is a physical actor, carver, film-maker, photographer, and educator.
 He identifies as Indigenous with a mixed ancestry of Coast Salish, Haida, and Scottish.

-John has a rich background in performing arts, including dance, acting, and film production.
+Johnny has a rich background in performing arts, including dance, acting, and film production.
 He is also a prolific self-taught wood carver, working within Coast Salish traditional styles as well as exploring his own contemporary style.

 As a dancer, he has been a member of Stages Dance Company in Victoria BC.
 He has also danced and performed extensively with renowned contemporary dancer and Victoria native, Lynda Raino.

-John’s work in film and video has focused on issues of great social and societal importance.
+Johnny’s work in film and video has focused on issues of great social and societal importance.
 While working with the Victoria Native Friendship Centre, he produced and directed a short documentary titled “Breaking the Silence of AIDS.”
 He also directed a short documentary for the Songhees Nation titled “Diabetes Then and Now.”

 All the work I create as an artist has some spiritual connection to who I am as an individual.
 Art is an external manifestation of my core being and reflects my values as a member of society.

 We are all teachers to some degree.
 Some people are catapulted into positions where their personal life experiences can be utilized to educate others.
 I believe I am one of those people.

 I feel compelled to take action in regards to Indigenous, Metis, and Inuit issues.
 I need to engage with the community in some way which moves society as a whole towards reconciliation.